-Engaging people of all ages and abilities with contemporary art
+Welcoming people of all ages, abilities, backgrounds, and cultures to engage with contemporary art

 MAM’s Educational Philosophy

-MAM’s educational focus is to empower audiences of all ages and abilities to engage with contemporary art and artists.
+MAM’s educational focus is to empower all audiences to engage with contemporary art and artists.
 MAM’s education team strongly believes that engaging with contemporary art can open a unique and accessible pathway to learning about current issues and ideas of our time.
 MAM implements an innovative approach to help audiences connect with contemporary art—using methods of observation and interpretation.
 Our interpretive strategy is inquiry-based and preferences self-engagement and self-discovery.

 MAM employs a variety of platforms, strategies, and modalities to provide access to engagement.
 We use open-ended questions to support a culture of self-discovery, curiosity, and wonder.
 We remove obstacles by using common language, and we use appropriate art education vocabulary when the context calls for it.
 MAM actively reaches out and invites audiences to engage with contemporary art and supports them in that engagement.
 MAM believes that engaging with art is a life skill.
 If a museum visit can foster a connection between contemporary art and individuals, people will feel empowered to engage with art anytime, anywhere!